 The next big practical piece of transplantation is going to be limb, face, that kind of transplantation, which has only just put its head above the horizon.
 We, the ASTS in particular, should be very aware of what’s going on here.
 Because as has been the history of transplantation, the cutting edge in this new area has been done by surgeons.

-Thomas Earl Starzl, MD, PhD is the founding President of the American Society of Transplant Surgeons, 1974-75.
+Thomas Earl Starzl, MD, PhD was the founding President of the American Society of Transplant Surgeons, 1974-75.
 Also initiating one of the first clinically relevant kidney transplant programs in 1962, and performing the first human liver transplant in 1963, Dr. Starzl grew these early efforts into a multi-organ transplant program at the University of Colorado through the 1960’s and 70’s.
 Pioneering work in basic science, particularly topics related to immunosuppression, patient management, rejection, and long-term outcomes, Dr. Starzl ultimately moved to the University of Pittsburg where its transplantation service was renamed Thomas E. Starzl Transplantation Institute in 1996.
 Dr. Starzl, known as the Father of Transplantation, received the nation’s highest honor for scientific achievement, the Medal of Science, in 2005.
 He passed away in March 2017.

 Thomas Starzl: Okay.
 My name is Tom Starzl; I am an antiquated transplant surgeon, now 82-years-old.

 Thomas Peters: One of the topics that is of interest for Chronicles is the beginning of the ASTS and you were there.
 Can you tell us about the beginning of our society?